AlvaroParker/config/README.md

 # Arch Linux and Hyprland/i3 dot files

+Checkout the NixOS dotfiles for this config!
+At [AlvaroParker/NixOS-config](https://github.com/AlvaroParker/NixOS-config)

 ## Warning!
 The installation script `install` will overwrite your existing dot files!
 The script has only been tested on a freshly installed Arch Linux with GNOME.
 Use at your own risk!

 ## Installation: